 - Sales- The last third of your profits are allocated based on sales and sales nexus, but this can get extremely sticky since the definition of where a sale occurs is grey- is it point of sale (seller’s location), point of purchase (buyer’s location), title transfer, fulfillment centers, etc.?
 Where a sale actually occurs is an argument which states and taxpayers can go around and around with- you can only imagine how it will end fighting a state with virtually unlimited resources and time coupled with their presumption of being right.

 So, yes, under nexus rules perhaps a small portion of your profit can be attributed to Nevada- yet, this is not because you were incorporated in Nevada, it’s because you had a presence in a state that does not impose an income tax.
 Same would be true for all your sales in Wyoming, Washington, Texas, South Dakota, etc. where strict corporate income taxes do not exist.
 In addition, several states impose a gross sales receipts tax and other forms of taxation (such as franchise tax) although their corporate income tax rate is zero.

-Note: This is a sample.
-Some states gives sales a larger weight.
+Note: This is a super simple sample.
+Some states give sales a larger weight.
 Others ignore payroll and property.
 Talk to your apportionment buddies at WCG.
+As gray tax positions go, income apportionment is right up there with the best of the “well, it depends” accountant responses.